Josiahmumo/What-Drives-Customer-Churn-and-How-Can-It-Be-Reduced-python-/README.md

 5. The Modeling Approach

-6.
-We tested two primary models to predict the probability of a customer exiting:
+I tested two primary models to predict the probability of a customer exiting:
 1. Logistic Regression: A great baseline, achieving an AUC of 0.777.
 2. Random Forest: Our top performer with an AUC of 0.855.
-3.

 The Random Forest model is superior here because it captures the non-linear relationships in the data (like the complex interaction between the number of products and churn).

 4. Strategic Recommendations
-5.

 Based on the data, here is how the bank can reduce churn:
 •	Targeted Engagement for Inactive Members: Launch re-activation campaigns (e.g., special interest rates or personalized offers) specifically for those flagged as "Inactive."
 •	Review German Operations: Investigate why German customers are unhappy.
 Is it higher fees?
 Local competitors?
 A localized survey is needed.